whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 I kept finding stories of nations that currently or in the recent past were similar to the Ashaninka.
 Superficially, of course, they were and are different -- Eskimos in the arctic might have very different clothes, food, or ceremonies than the Gumbaynggirr of Australia, or the Jenu Kuruba in Asia.
 But I kept noticing deep, beautiful patterns that healthy nations seem to all share in common when they are able to live in a traditional way.

 Besides the lack of police and prisons, I also noticed observers remarking on their deep integrity.
-When Ohiyesa, a Sioux man born in North America in the 1800s, visited an American city, he said, "I was cautioned against trusting strangers, and told that I must look out for pickpockets.
+When Ohiyesa, a Sioux man born in the 1800s, visited an American city, he said, "I was cautioned against trusting strangers, and told that I must look out for pickpockets.
 Evidently there were some disadvantages connected with this mighty civilization, for we Indians seldom found it necessary to guard our possessions."[xxx-from deep woods to civilization|civ college life east]

 American S.M.
 Barrett described having complete trust in Apache leader Geronimo, saying, "When he once gives his word, nothing will turn him from fulfilling his promise."[xxx-geronimo autobio|introductory]